aindrilachatterjee12345/PyBer_Analysis/README.md

 ### Challenges and Difficulties Encountered

 * Programming
+Some rows will contain NaNs
 * Data analysis
+Did not help in the analysis as there was no data showing up

 * Graphing, etc
+The plotting was difficult because of NaNs.
+I could not draw any inference from the graph.
 ### Technical Analyses Used
+Created a new df and used resample by week and got sum of the fares for each week weekly_fares_df = fare_Jan_April.resample("W").sum()
 ## Recommendations and Next Steps

 ### Recommendations for Future Analysis